 Paint tins that are both empty and dry can be recycled through your yellow-lidded recycling bin.

 Polystyrene cannot be recycled in your yellow lidded recycling bin.

-Household quantities (small amounts) of polystyrene, such as clean white expanded polystyrene foam including appliance packaging and white polystyrene fruit and vegetable boxes, can be taken to the Frankston Regional Recycling and Recovery Centre for a charge.
+Household quantities (small amounts) of expanded polystyrene (EPS), such as polystyrene appliance packaging and white polystyrene fruit and vegetable boxes, can be taken to the Frankston Regional Recycling and Recovery Centre for a charge.

 Scrap metal can be taken to the Frankston Regional Recycling and Recovery Centre for free.

 Small numbers of smoke detectors can be safely disposed of in your household garbage bin, once the batteries have been removed.
 However when more than ten (10) smoke detectors are collected for bulk disposal, they must be treated as radioactive waste.
 For more information, visit: